Canada Ranks 15th on Social Progress Index 2024

 In other words, the SPI and other indices like it are excellent indicators of which countries are the best sources of supply for our natural resources such as energy, food, lumber, and minerals.

 Canadians should be proud of our global leadership on the SPI.
-Our nation’s overall wealth and prosperity – underpinned largely by the natural resources sector – enables us to have quality education, healthcare, infrastructure, and other critical social programs, all of which support our advancement in social and environmental initiatives like those measured by the SPI.
+Our nation’s overall wealth and prosperity – underpinned largely by the natural resources sector – enables us to have quality education, healthcare, infrastructure, and other critical social programs, all of which support our advancement in social initiatives like those measured by the SPI.

 Social Progress Index 2024 – Top 20 Countries